 Last Chance Funding (LCF) Review — Editorial Assessment

 Deep sub-prime MCA — last-resort funder for borrowers declined elsewhere.
 Merchant Cash Advance lender headquartered in Florida, founded around 2016.
-Operates with a paper-grade focus on C-D and pricing in the 1.39–1.55 factor rate range range.
+Operates with a paper-grade focus on C-D and pricing in the 1.39–1.55 factor rate range.

 Last Chance Funding (LCF) earns a 8.2/10 editorial score within the merchant cash advance category — strong (within category).
 The grade reflects an editorial assessment across five dimensions: transparency of terms, qualification accessibility, funding-speed consistency, customer experience, and documentation rigor.
 Last Chance Funding (LCF) is exactly what its name suggests: an MCA funder that specializes in borrowers turned down by every other lender.
 Sub-500 FICO, 3-month TIB minimum, deep blemished bank statements — LCF underwrites where most funders won't.
 The 8.2 score reflects categor